xdrie/gatekeeper/doc/remote_auth.md

 ## issuing an app token

-for our `FrenchFry` app, `GET /a/app/token/FrenchFry` to request that the server grant an app token. if the user has been granted permission to the app, a token will be returned.
+for our `FrenchFry` app, `GET /a/app/token/FrenchFry` to request that the server grant an app token. if the user has been granted permission to the app, a token will be returned. for fetching user details along with an app token, use `GET /a/app/login/FrenchFry` to get a `RemoteIdentity`, containing both public user information and a token.

 ## fetching user info